quickbrnfx/quickbrnfx/README.md

 Explore my work with embedded C and hardware-related projects.
 These repositories include firmware development, hardware interfacing, and system testing.

-Sample project screenshot.

 **[Python Scripts & Utilities](https://github.com/quickbrnfx/py)**
 Find various Python scripts for automation, data processing, and more.
 These repositories demonstrate practical uses of Python in real-world scenarios.

-A Python script in action.

 **[Data Analysis & Visualization](https://github.com/quickbrnfx/data)**
 Check out my R and statistical analysis projects.
 These include data cleaning, statistical modeling, and visualization techniques to derive insights from data.